Iwasawa theory of fine Selmer groups over global fields: Fine Selmer group over function fields of characteristic

 \section{Fine Selmer group over function fields of characteristic $ p$}

-Let $\mathbb F$ be a finite field of order $p^r$, for some $r \in \mathbb N$ and $K$ denote the function field $\FF(t)$.
+.
+Let $\FF$ be a finite field of order $p^r$, for some $r \in \mathbb N$ and $K$ denote the function field $\FF(t)$.
 In this section, we study the $p^\infty$-fine Selmer groups of elliptic curves over $p$-adic Lie extensions of $K$.
 In fact, for simplicity, we restrict ourselves to the case when $\gal(K_\infty/K)\cong \Z_p^d$.
 Although, we believe analogue of Conjecture \ref{conjb} should be investigated over non-commutative $p$-adic Lie extensions of function fields of characteristic $p$ also.
-We crucially use the properties of the arithmetic and the geometric $\Z_p$ extension of $K$ and hence discuss an analogue of conjecture \ref{conjb} for their composite $\Z_p^2$ extension and prove it under suitable hypotheses.
+We crucially use the properties of the arithmetic (unramified) $\Z_p$ extension and $\Z_p^{d-1}$ extensions of $K$ constructed using Carlitz modules and hence discuss an analogue of {Conjecture} \ref{conjb} for the composite $\Z_p^d$ extensions of $K$ and prove it under suitable hypotheses.

 Set $C_K:=\mathbb P^1_{\mathbb F}$.
 Throughout this section, $E$ will denote an elliptic curve over $K$ and $U$ will be a dense open subset of $C_K$ such that { $E/K$ has good reductions at every place of $U$.} Let $\mathcal{E}$ denote the N\'eron model of $E$ over $C_K$.
-Let $\Sigma_K$ be the set of all the places of $K$ and $S$ be the set of places of $K$ outside $U$ i.e., the places of $C_K\setminus U $.
-In particular, throughout \S \ref{section5}, $S$ will be a finite set of places of $K$ containing the set of all primes of bad reduction of $E/K$.
+Let $\Sigma_K$ be the set of all the places of $K$ and $S_1$ be the set of places of $K$ outside $U$ i.e., the places of $C_K\setminus U$.
+Let $S_2$ be the finite set of primes of $K$, where $E$ has supersingular reduction. { Let $S$ to be the finite set of places of $K$ containing $S_1$ and $S_2$.
+We fix the set $S$ throughout \S \ref{section5}.}

 Let $L$ be a finite extension of $K$ inside $K_S$, the maximal algebraic extension of $K$ unramified outside $S$.
-Let $v$ be any prime of $K$ and $w $ denote a prime of $L$.
+Let $v$ be any prime of $K$ and $w$ denote a prime of $L$.
 Define \begin{small}

-\end{small} Here $H^i_{\text{fl}}(-,-) $ denote the flat cohomology \cite[Chapters II, III]{m2} and $\kappa_w: E(L_w)\otimes {\Q_p}/{\Z_p}\inj H^1_{fl}(L_w,E_{p^\infty})$ is induced by the Kummer map.
+\end{small} Here $H^i_{\text{fl}}(-,-) $ denote the flat cohomology \cite[Chapters II, III]{m2} and $\kappa_w: E(L_w)\otimes {\Q_p}/{\Z_p}\inj H^1_{\fla}(L_w,E_{p^\infty})$ is induced by the Kummer map.
 Recall the following definition of the Selmer group from \cite{kt}: \begin{definition}\cite[Prop.
 2.4]{kt} With $\Sigma_K, S \text{ and } K\subset L \subset K_S$ as above, define \begin{small}

-\end{small} Analogous to the definition of the fine Selmer group over the number field (\ref{defn1.1}) and the function field of characteristic $\neq p$ (\ref{def3.1}), we define the $S$-fine Selmer group as: \begin{small}
+\end{small} Analogous to the definition of the fine Selmer group over {a} number field (\ref{defn1.1}) and {a} function field of characteristic $\neq p$ (\ref{def3.1}), we define the $S$-fine Selmer group as: \begin{small}

 \end{small} \end{definition} Note that in the number field case for all places $w\nmid p$ of $L$ and in the function field case of char $\neq p$, for all primes $w$ of $L$, $E(L_w)\otimes \Q_p/\Z_p =0$.